tilt-dev/tilt.build/docs/index.md

  find us in the [#tilt](https://kubernetes.slack.com/messages/CESBL84MV/) channel.
 Or [file an issue](https://github.com/tilt-dev/tilt/issues).
 For code snippets of Tiltfile functionality shared by the Tilt community, check out [Tilt Extensions](https://github.com/tilt-dev/tilt-extensions).

-**Roadmap:** Help us figure out what to prioritize.
-Sign up for [Tilt office hours](https://calendly.com/han-yu/user-research).
-We'll discuss your experience with Tilt and ask for reactions on visuals or prototypes we're working on.

 **Contribute:** Check out our [guidelines](https://github.com/tilt-dev/tilt/blob/master/CONTRIBUTING.md) to contribute to Tilt's source code.
 To extend the capabilities of Tilt via new Tiltfile functionality, read more about [Extensions](extensions.html).

 **Follow along:** [@tilt_dev](https://twitter.com/tilt_dev) on Twitter.
 For updates